I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdeviceinitialize-setpowerpolicyownership.md

 For more information, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/power-policy-ownership-in-umdf">Power Policy Ownership in UMDF</a>.

-For a code example of how to use the <b>SetPowerPolicyOwnership</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |